Developing a Human-Centered Digital Health Solution for CPPS Care

 4 weeks

-Chronic Pelvic Pain Syndrome affects up to 1 in 6 men worldwide, yet it remains underdiagnosed and misunderstood.
+Chronic pelvic pain syndrome (CPPS) affects up to 1 in 6 men in the U.S. Yet it remains underdiagnosed and misunderstood.

 The challenge

-Patients can spend months, sometimes years, searching for the right care and the right answers.
-For many, the impact goes far beyond physical pain, affecting confidence, relationships, and daily life.
-And too often, they navigate it in silence.
+Patients can spend months--sometimes years--searching for the right care and the right answers.
+For many men the impact goes far beyond physical pain, affecting confidence, relationships and daily life.
+And too often they navigate it in silence.

 The goal

-To create a digital platform that improves care for men living with CPPS by empowering both patients and physical therapists through seamless, personalized tools for tracking, treatment, and communication.
+Onyx, a team comprising four Stanford Biodesign students, imagined a digital platform that improves care for men living with CPPS by empowering patients and physical therapists with seamless, personalized tools for tracking, treatment and communication.

-Building on extensive user research led by Stanford’s healthcare team, which included physical therapists working directly with men living with CPPS, the design process focused on translating those clinical insights into a practical, human-centered experience addressing both clinical and emotional needs.
-This close collaboration through Loka’s Design Sprint guided every decision, ensuring the solution effectively supported patients and providers throughout recovery.
+Building on extensive user research led by the Stanford Biodesign team, including consultation with physical therapists working with men with CPPS, Loka's designers focused on translating clinical insights into a practical, human-centered solution addressing clinical as well as emotional needs.
+Loka’s Design Sprint process guided every decision within this close collaboration, ensuring the solution effectively supports patients and providers throughout recovery.

 The Solution: Empowering Patients

-A mobile app designed to support men with CPPS by helping them follow a personalized treatment plan, log symptoms, and track their progress over time.
+Loka and Onyx developed a mobile app to support men with CPPS by helping them follow a personalized treatment plan, log symptoms and track their progress.

 Created through close collaboration with healthcare professionals, Onyx merges clinical research and expertise with real patient insights to ensure every recommendation reflects actionable and efficient steps to recovery.